kobakazu0429/native-file-system-adapter/README.md

 # Native File System adapter (ponyfill)

+This project is fork of [jimmywarting/native-file-system-adapter](https://github.com/jimmywarting/native-file-system-adapter)

+## Diferrences

+- Drop deno, cache, indexeddb
+- Rewrite TypeScript
+- etc

+The information below this is likely out of date.

+---

 What is this?

 This is a file system API that follows the [File System Access](https://wicg.github.io/file-system-access/) specification.
 Thanks to it we can have a unified way of handling data in all browsers and even in NodeJS & Deno in a more secure way.